Elva kvinnor i ett hus: Album information

-The album was recorded in the same period as her bandmate Anni-Frid Lyngstad made her Swedish number one album Frida ensam – and both were recorded between sessions and a very busy promotion schedule for the ABBA albums Waterloo and ABBA.
-Elva Kvinnor I Ett Hus was originally slotted for release in 1973 but following Agnetha's pregnancy that year and later the unexpected success with ABBA it was postponed and not released until late 1975.
-By then, four years had passed since the release of her last Swedish solo-album, När en vacker tanke blir en sång.
+The album was recorded during the same period as when her bandmate Anni-Frid Lyngstad made her Swedish number-one album Frida ensam – both were recorded between sessions and a very busy promotion schedule for the ABBA albums Waterloo and ABBA.
+Elva kvinnor i ett hus was originally slotted for release in 1973, but following Agnetha's pregnancy that year and her later unexpected success with ABBA, the record was postponed and not released until late 1975.
+By then four years had passed since the release of her last Swedish solo album, När en vacker tanke blir en sång (When a Beautiful Thought Becomes a Song).

-Fältskog composed all but one of the songs herself with lyrics by Swedish writer, journalist and lyricist Bosse Carlgren.
-The only exception was the Swedish version of the ABBA song "S.O.S." which was written by Benny Andersson, Stig Anderson and Fältskog's husband at the time, Björn Ulvaeus.
+Fältskog composed all but one of the songs herself with lyrics by Swedish writer, journalist, and lyricist Bosse Carlgren.
+The only exception was the Swedish version of the ABBA song "SOS", which was written by Benny Andersson, Stig Anderson, and Björn Ulvaeus, Fältskog's husband at the time.
 Fältskog's record company Cupol insisted on including a Swedish version of an ABBA song to increase album sales.

-After two recordings in 1973, Elva kvinnor i ett hus marks the first time that Agnetha produced an entire album herself.
+After two recordings in 1973 Elva kvinnor i ett hus marked the first time that Agnetha produced an entire album herself.

-Elva Kvinnor I Ett Hus was first released on CD in 2004 as part of the Agnetha Fältskog De Första Åren 6-CD boxed set.
-It also appeared on the Agnetha Faltskog edition of Original Album Classics, part of a larger series of identically named box sets issued by Sony Music in 2008.
+Elva kvinnor i ett hus was first released on CD in 2004 as part of her De Första Åren (The Early Years) 6-CD box set.
+It also appeared in the Agnetha Fältskog edition of Original Album Classics, part of a larger series of identically named box sets issued by Sony Music in 2008.